alexpavlock1/MerakiMXVlansSubnetsCSV/README.md

 Prerequisites: Python version 3

 3 python modules are needed for this script.
-To download or update the modules run: pip3 install asyncio && pip3 install meraki.aio && pip3 install csv
+To download or update the modules on a mac run: pip3 install asyncio && pip3 install meraki.aio && pip3 install csv